officerdwn/officerdownOS/README.md

 Compile & Run
 -------------

-First you need to compile the kernel with `make`, now you are ready to run it with `make run`.
+First you need to compile the kernel with `make`, Make an ISO with `make iso`.
+Now you are ready to run it with `make run`.
 Clear your workspace with `make clean`.
-Make an ISO with `make iso`.

 VMware & Physical Hardware
 --------------------------